 How often should you water catnip?

-The amount and frequency of water depends on the position of the plant (full sun vs partial shade, indoors vs outside) and environmental temperature.
-They will need more water in summer.
+The amount and frequency of water depend on the position of the plant (full sun vs partial shade, indoors vs outside) and environmental temperature.
+They will need more water in the summer.

 Can you grow catnip indoors?